hmcts/fpl-ccd-configuration/service/README.md

   {"status":"UP","diskSpace":{"status":"UP","total":249644974080,"free":137188298752,"threshold":10485760}}
 ```

-Ensure variable for CCD_DEF_CASE_SERVICE_BASE_URL in bin/import-ccd-definition.sh
+Change the variable for CCD_DEF_CASE_SERVICE_BASE_URL in bin/import-ccd-definition.sh
-is set to http://fpl-service:4000 - this ensures the CCD use the docker networking to reach
+ to http://fpl-service:4000 - this ensures the CCD use the docker networking to reach
 the service.

-### Run application from IntelliiJ
+### Run the application (from IntelliiJ)

 For local profile - configure the notify.api_key if necessary (in service/src/main/resources/application.yaml).

 Ensure the Spring Boot is started with local profile
 (add environment variable spring.profiles.active=local when starting the main class).

-Change the variable CCD_DEF_CASE_SERVICE_BASE_URL bin/import-ccd-definition.sh to
+Ensure the variable CCD_DEF_CASE_SERVICE_BASE_URL bin/import-ccd-definition.sh is set to
 http://docker.for.mac.localhost:4000 - this will use the host machine for CCD, reaching
 locally running application.